Epic Code LAB1230508 Diphtheria/Tetanus Antibody Panel, Serum

 Results of 0.01 IU/mL or more suggest a vaccine response.

-Some cases of tetanus, usually mild, have occasionally been observed in patients who have a measurable serum level of 0.01 to 1.0 IU/mL.
+Some cases of tetanus, usually mild, have occasionally been observed in patients with a measurable serum level of 0.01 to 1.0 IU/mL.

 Method Description

-The EuroImmun Anti-Diphtheria Toxoid enzyme-linked immunosorbent assay (ELISA)and Anti-Tetanus Toxoid ELISA provide quantitative in-vitro assays for detection of human IgG-class antibodies to diphtheria and tetanus toxoid, respectively.
+The Anti-Diphtheria Toxoid enzyme-linked immunosorbent assay (ELISA) and Anti-Tetanus Toxoid ELISA provide quantitative in vitro assays for detection of human IgG-class antibodies to diphtheria and tetanus toxoid, respectively.

 The test kits contain reagent wells coated with either diphtheria or tetanus toxoid.
 In the first reaction step, diluted patient samples are incubated in the wells.
 In the case of positive samples, specific IgG antibodies will bind to the antigens.
-To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled antihuman IgG (enzyme conjugate) catalyzing a color reaction.(Package inserts: Anti-Tetanus Toxoid ELISA [IgG] Test instruction.
-08/28/2017; Anti-Diphtheria Toxoid ELISA [IgG] Test instruction.
-EUROIMMUN US;08/18/2017)
+To detect the bound antibodies, a second incubation is carried out using an enzyme-labeled antihuman IgG (enzyme conjugate), catalyzing a color reaction.(Unpublished Mayo method)

 86317 x 2